Court system’s electronic system to start this month with traffic tickets

 “With the advent of e-filing, parties will be able to look their cases up online and pay or take other action on their tickets 24 hours a day, seven days a week,” Elaine Clark, spokeswoman for the court system, said in the release.

-They system, named Odyssey, will allow parties contesting a ticket or seeking a postponement of a court to do so online rather than in person of by mail.
+The system, named Odyssey, will allow parties contesting a ticket or seeking a postponement of a court date to do so online rather than in person or by mail.

 “Using Odyssey, parties will be able to electronically request a trial, file motions, and upload insurance certificates and vehicle registrations or other documentation,” Clark said.